JP Morgan Maintains Commercial Metals (CMC) Neutral Recommendation

 What is the Fund Sentiment?

-There are 906 funds or institutions reporting positions in Commercial Metals.
-This is an increase of 22 owner(s) or 2.49% in the last quarter.
-Average portfolio weight of all funds dedicated to CMC is 0.23%, an increase of 0.84%.
-Total shares owned by institutions decreased in the last three months by 0.09% to 139,340K shares.
-The put/call ratio of CMC is 0.95, indicating a bullish outlook.
+There are 908 funds or institutions reporting positions in Commercial Metals.
+This is an increase of 24 owner(s) or 2.71% in the last quarter.
+Average portfolio weight of all funds dedicated to CMC is 0.24%, an increase of 1.18%.
+Total shares owned by institutions increased in the last three months by 0.09% to 139,650K shares.
+The put/call ratio of CMC is 0.53, indicating a bullish outlook.

 What are Other Shareholders Doing?